PsuAstro528/Fall2025/tips/roar/terminal.md

 ```shell
 source ~/hpc4astro/astro_528/scripts/env_setup
 ```
+- Note that if you try to use lots of memory or CPU resources, your session may be killed.
+- Pro tip:  If you want more resources than you can submit an interactive slurm job.

 2. A terminal within the portal
   - Open [portal.lynx.hpc.psu.edu](https://portal.lynx.hpc.psu.edu/) in your browser's guest or incognito mode.